Easy Pumpkin Trifle

 • Whipping cream – Heavy whipping cream is in the dairy section at the grocery store.

-This dessert looks really pretty in a trifle dish, but you could also layer it into parfait cups for individual servings.
-I used a couple of big spoons to layer this dish, but you can also pipe the layers in using piping bags with large tips, or a ziplock bag with a hole cut in the corner.
+I used a couple of big spoons to layer this pumpkin trifle, but you can also pipe the layers in using piping bags with large tips, or a Ziplock bag with a hole cut in the corner.
 This also makes it easier to get nice looking edges.
+If you don’t have a trifle dish, then you can layer this recipe into a 9×13 pan or a large glass bowl.

 I am OBSESSED with homemade whipped cream.
-It is SO much better than what you can buy at the store.
+It is SO much better than what you can buy at the store and it makes the perfect topping for this pumpkin trifle.
 One thing to note: it is really important that you don’t over-whip the cream.
 It will be runny and it won’t hold up under the other layers if you whip it too much.
+You want to whip it just enough to get stiff peaks.
+If you want a little more flavor in your whipped cream, then add a dash of vanilla extract.

 Variations and Substitutions